Theory of Many-Body Multipole Operators in Single-Centered Electron Systems: Two-Body Toroidal Monopoles in Spinless Orbitals

-Table~\ref{tab:p} summarizes the classification \blue{of many-body spinless multipoles} for $p$ orbitals \red{in} \blue{single-centered electron systems.} One finds that the grade-$n$ sector ($\Lambda^{n}$) has the same representation content as the grade-$(6-n)$ sector ($\Lambda^{6-n}$)\red{, reflecting} particle--hole symmetry, \blue{or} equivalently\red{,} from Hodge duality. \blue{For example, in the particle-number--conserving two-body sector $\Lambda^{4}$, the electric monopole, magnetic dipoles, and electric quadrupoles are active, as in the conventional one-body sector $\Lambda^{2}$.} In particle-number--nonconserving sectors ($\Delta N \ne 0$), the subscript $(\Delta N)$ denotes the particle-number change. \blue{Notably, spinless ET dipoles become \red{allowed} in $\Lambda^{2}$ and the two-body sector $\Lambda^{4}$ with $\Delta N=2$, which are \red{forbidden} in particle-number--conserving sectors ($\Delta N = 0$)\red{~\cite{Hayami_doi:10.7566/JPSJ.91.113702}}.}
+Table~\ref{tab:p} summarizes the classification of many-body spinless multipoles for $p$ orbitals in single-centered electron systems.
+One finds that the grade-$n$ sector ($\Lambda^{n}$) has the same representation content as the grade-$(6-n)$ sector ($\Lambda^{6-n}$), \red{reflecting Hodge duality in the exterior algebra; the corresponding sector pairing can also be viewed as particle--hole conjugation in the finite local Fock space.} For example, in the particle-number--conserving two-body sector $\Lambda^{4}$, the electric monopole, magnetic dipoles, and electric quadrupoles are active, as in the conventional one-body sector $\Lambda^{2}$.
+In particle-number--nonconserving sectors ($\Delta N \ne 0$), the subscript $(\Delta N)$ denotes the particle-number change.
+Notably, spinless ET dipoles become allowed in $\Lambda^{2}$ and the two-body sector $\Lambda^{4}$ with $\Delta N=2$, which are forbidden in particle-number--conserving sectors ($\Delta N = 0$)~\cite{Hayami_doi:10.7566/JPSJ.91.113702}.